PostHog/charts-clickhouse/charts/posthog/README.md

     <b>Digital Ocean</b>
   </summary>
 <br />

-Note that there is a [1-click option to deploy Posthog](https://marketplace.digitalocean.com/apps/posthog-1) on DigitalOcean.
+There is a [1-click option to deploy Posthog](https://marketplace.digitalocean.com/apps/posthog-1) on DigitalOcean.
+If you'd like to install the chart with `helm` directly continue reading.

 First we need to set up a Kubernetes Cluster, see [Kubernetes quickstart](https://docs.digitalocean.com/products/kubernetes/quickstart/).
-Note that the minimum resource requirements to run Posthog are 4vcpu and 4Gi of memory.
+Note that the minimum total resource requirements to run Posthog are 4vcpu and 4G of memory.

 Here's the minimal required `values.yaml` that we'll be using later.
 You can find an overview of the parameters that can be configured during installation under [configuration](#configuration).
 ```yaml